akiroom/react-bootstrap-dialog/README.md

 this.refs.dialog.showAlert('Hello Dialog!')
 ```

-This code is full code for the steps.
+This code is full code for these steps.

 ```js
 import React from 'react'